adudu21isme/adudu21isme/LinuxEncryptUserHomePostInstall.md

 5. Once you found your main user, create a folder with the name of such user and add "_enc" to the end of it, this is to make it easy to understand  later, example: if user is named "david" then "david_enc".

-6. Clone your main user, `sudo cp -a /home/david/. /home/david_temp/`,
+6. Clone your main user, `sudo rsync -aAXv /home/david/ /home/david_temp/`,

 Once your user is cloned and that all files are in the new folder, delete your old user folder,